Skip to content

 Data Management

-Just the SOP data set of an average pharmaceutical company has over 187,500 combinations of training.
-Add in the data created by HR, customer service, research and development and the average pharmaceutical company will be logging millions of pieces of information in a year.
-While most of this data would be lost or require extensive amounts of labor to find in older management systems, a cloud based quality management system gives companies the ability to manage and find data.
+A SOP data set of an average pharmaceutical company has over 187,500 combinations of training.
+Add in the data created by HR, customer service, and research and development, and that number balloons to millions of pieces of information a year.
+While most of this data would be lost or require extensive amounts of labor to find in older management systems, a cloud-based eQMS gives companies the ability to manage and find data easily.
 Employees, management, and suppliers engage information in a predictable manner with the right data management system.

-A Quality Management System with a strong training component can make the hours of serving an Excel document disappear, giving you and your company more time to improve your compliance profile and focus on the core areas of your organization.
+An eQMS with a strong training component can make those hours formerly spent in Excel disappear, giving you and your company more time to improve your compliance profile and focus on the core areas of your organization.

 RELATED ARTICLES